Quetta women's cricket team

-The Quetta women's cricket team is the women's representative cricket team for Quetta.
+The Quetta women's cricket team is the women's representative cricket team for Quetta in domestic cricket in Pakistan.
 They competed in the National Women's Cricket Championship between 2004–05 and 2017.

 History

 Quetta joined the National Women's Cricket Championship for its inaugural season in 2004–05, losing to Lahore in the initial knock-out stage.
 The side went on to compete in every edition of the National Women's Cricket Championship until it ended in 2017, but never made it out of the initial group stage.
 Their best finish came in the 2012–13 season, when they won two matches to finish second in Pool B Group 2.

 Players

 Notable players

-Players who played for Quetta and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who played for Quetta and internationally for Pakistan are listed below, in order of first international appearance (given in brackets):